 How many seats do Democrats and Republicans hold?

-Currently the Democratic Caucus controls the House of Representatives (50–47) and the Majority Coalition Caucus (made up of 25 Republicans and 1 independent Democrat) controls the Senate (26–23).
+Currently the Democratic Caucus controls the House of Representatives (50–48), and the Democratic Caucus also controls the Senate (25–24).

 How do I find my legislators?

 In the Legislature, you are represented by one state senator and two state representatives.
 Visit the Washington state Legislature website and type in your voting address to find out who represents you in Olympia.